 What a day!

-I had such a great time in Homer.
+I had such a great time in Homer and sharing these Things to Do in Homer Alaska.
 It was beyond amazing to stay with locals and get a real feel for how people live in this magical little corner of the world.
 They were so kind and generous to us and treated us like family.
-I hope our paths cross again and it’s an experience I will never forget!
+I hope our paths cross again and it's an experience I will never forget!

 Like this post about Things to Do in Homer Alaska?
 Pin this to your favorite travel board!